 \subsection{More Exploration}

 \textbf{Dynamic Routing Intensity.} We examine how routing strength affects the accuracy-efficiency trade-off by varying the number of skipped layers $n$ in the SIMPLER Visual Matching scenario.
-As shown in Figure~\ref{fig:skip_curve}, increasing $n$ steadily reduces FLOPs and latency, implying that many intermediate layers contribute little to final decision.
+As shown in Figure~\ref{fig:skip_curve}, increasing $n$ steadily reduces FLOPs and latency, implying that many intermediate layers contribute little to the final decision.
 Moderate skipping preserves performance because action-guided routing bypasses redundant computations while preserving critical reasoning paths, whereas aggressive skipping degrades accuracy when layers essential for fine spatial or temporal refinement are omitted.
 The activation patterns in Figure~\ref{fig:visualization} confirm this trend: activations concentrate in early perceptual stages, and many mid-to-late layers are selectively deactivated.
 Unlike early-exit methods that stop inference once confident, ActDistill performs the full forward pass but suppresses unnecessary late-stage computations, reducing cost while retaining the layers needed for precise control without premature termination.

-\textbf{Trajectory Comparison.} Figure~\ref{fig:failures} visualizes robot trajectories on the LIBERO benchmark for the full model and ActDistill.
-Both produce smooth and accurate motions, showing that ActDistill maintains trajectory stability even under accelerated execution.
-The trajectories reveal that ActDistill captures object relations and geometric constraints more effectively, allowing the manipulator to plan collision-free paths and reach precise contact points.
-These results demonstrate that action-guided semantics enhance spatial understanding and lead to more reliable control in dynamic environments.
+\textbf{Trajectory Comparison.} Figure~\ref{fig:failures} visualizes robot trajectories on the LIBERO benchmark for both the full model and ActDistill.
+Both approaches produce smooth and accurate motions, indicating that ActDistill preserves trajectory stability even under accelerated execution.
+The trajectories further show that ActDistill captures object relationships and geometric constraints more effectively, enabling the manipulator to plan collision-free paths and achieve precise contact.
+These results suggest that action-guided semantics improve spatial understanding and lead to more reliable control in dynamic environments.